A record

 Performance

-Performance We talk about performance, or more accurately site performance a lot.
-Going to all the hassle and expense of…
+We talk about performance, or more accurately site performance a lot.
+Going through all the hassle and expense of building a new WordPress site and not ensuring it performs well can make the whole project a waste of time.

 Permalinks

-Permalinks Permalinks are fundamental to WordPress.
-Your permalink structure is how the URLs of your site are organised.
-These need…
+Permalinks are fundamental to WordPress.
+Your permalink structure is how your site’s URLs are organised.
+These need to be planned carefully and not changed often, as Google indexes the permalink structure.

 PHP